 2018 – today

-The Valero logo looks simple, but within this simplicity lies the full meaning of the company.
+The Valero logo looks simple, but within its simplicity lies the company’s full meaning.
 The central element is the bold blue letter “V,” creating a sense of confidence and stability.
-The blue color strengthens the association with reliability and quality, while the strict, clear shape of the letter emphasizes the scale of the business.
+The blue color strengthens the association with reliability and quality, while the letter’s strict, clear shape emphasizes the scale of the business.
 It becomes a symbol.

 The company’s name is below the graphic element.
 The font is simple and neat, sans-serif, with soft, rounded edges, making the text modern and approachable.
 This design demonstrates the company’s openness to large partners and individual customers.